 In 2022, after a lengthy stakeholder process (Interconnection Process Reform Task Force (IPRTF)) PJM filed significant changes to improve overall queue management.
-On November 29, 2022, the Commission issued an order accepting PJM's tariff revisions modifying how PJM manages the new services queue.46 The new queue process includes modifications to implement a cluster/cycle based processing method to replace the first in/first out processing method.47 This change will allow projects to move forward based on a first ready/first out analysis, where readiness is demonstrated through site control and financial milestones and there is an option to exit the study process early based on system impacts.
+On November 29, 2022, the Commission issued an order accepting PJM's tariff revisions modifying how PJM manages the new services queue.
+The new queue process includes modifications to implement a cluster/cycle based processing method to replace the first in/first out processing method.
+This change will allow projects to move forward based on a first ready/first out analysis, where readiness is demonstrated through site control and financial milestones and there is an option to exit the study process early based on system impacts.

-The new process includes modifications to implement a cluster/cycle based processing method to replace the first in/first out processing method.48 This change will allow projects to move forward based on a first ready/first out analysis, where readiness is demonstrated through site control and financial milestones and there is an option to exit the study process early based on system impacts.
 The new process also includes defining progress to completion through three phases, with a customer decision at the end of each.
 The new process requires a stronger definition of site control, and includes readiness deposits (some of which are nonrefundable) based on the phase of development.
 Additional process modifications include limits to technology changes, improvements to the application review phase, removal of optional interconnection study processes, modifications to the study schedules to reduce the number of restudies required in the event of project modifications, adjusting the queue window schedule to coincide with the previous clusters' milestones, and modifications to cost responsibility by assigning responsibility to all projects within a queue cycle.
 The new process should help to reduce backlog and to remove projects that are not viable earlier to help improve the overall efficiency of the queue process.
 The transition to the new queue process began on July 10, 2023.